Skip to content

 “Empathy has emerged as one of the most important sales leadership qualities.”

-In Adam’s view, authoritarian leadership is outdated:
+In Adam’s view, authoritarian leadership in sales is outdated:

 “Ruling with an iron fist doesn’t work.
 You’ll get the best results from a team who trust and appreciate you.”